AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 Unfortunately, the error is quite subtle and may not manifest itself in all cases.

-Note, in contrast, that the first call to `max` in `main` doesn’t suffer from the same issue.
+Note, in contrast, that the first call to `max` in `main` doesn't suffer from the same issue.
 There temporaries are created for the arguments (7, 42, and 68), but those temporaries are created in main where they persist until the statement is done.